Low Testosterone And The Men’s Health Crisis That Wasn’t

 A recently departed employee of an independent testosterone clinic operating in Ohio who declined to be named for fear of legal reprisal told Fatherly that the only doctor working with their team was under investigation for prescription fraud.
 “We weren’t allowed to talk about it at work… it was very hush-hush,” they stated, adding that the business’s co-owners didn’t seem to care so long as they had access to the product.
 “The two owners were definitely in this business to be able to get this stuff at cost.
 There were tongue in cheek references made to them not having to get their testosterone on the street.”

-“Men 18 to 40, they don’t go to the doctor,” Dr. Stanton Honig, a urologist and the director of the Yale Medicine Male Reproductive Health and Sexual Medicine Program, explains.
+“Men 18 to 40, they don’t go to the doctor,” says Stanton Honig, M.D., a urologist and the director of the Yale Medicine Male Reproductive Health and Sexual Medicine Program.
 “They’re tired, running around with their kids, there are all these activities.
 They’re not sleeping, and not eating right, and not exercising, and gaining weight, and their libidos and energy are low.
 They’re looking for a quick fix.”

 The medical fallout for users was real, though hard to observe.